MrBrrr/react-components/README.md

 - no async/await, no promises, no requests, no outside variables
 - keep logic inside `reducer` instead of `dispatch` call

+### Immer library

+as addition to useReducer but not every project uses it.
+ANd there are very important  differences:
+- no need to return value from reducer,
+- but there had to be return inside switch case to avoid fallthrough error
+- state can be mutated directly

 ##